 My advice?
 If you’re not 100% sure, rent one and then evaluate the purchase.

-This post is not sponsored by Sigma, but the following are affiliate links which means I make a small commission off of them with no additional cost to you.
+This post is not sponsored, but the following are affiliate links which means I make a small commission off of them with no additional cost to you.
 Thanks for supporting me!

 I’m sure you will LOVE this lens, let me know in the comments!